Schoolhouse Program Tours

 During the tour of the Town House, students will learn about early Norwalk and the town's significance during the Revolutionary War, with an interative history lesson.
 At the Governor Fitch Law Office, Governor Fitch or his wife, Hannah Hall Fitch, will invite the students into the law office to observe what life would have been like during Colonial times.
 Then comes every student's favorite part, the schoolhouse tour.
 School Mistress Benedict leads the students in a reenactment of a 19th century school day in the one-room Little Red Schoolhouse.
 Students write with a quill & ink, participate in 19th century lessons and compete for class speller in the Little Red Schoolhouse Spelling Bee.

 - Chaperones: One adult chaperone is required for every 10 students.
-Chaperones muse remain with students at all times and actively supervise the visit.
+Chaperones must remain with students at all times and actively supervise the visit.
 Complimentary admission for teachers and adult chaperones.

 - Times: 10:00am-12:00pm or 12:15-2:15pm.